Corporate Commercial Bank: DPS request of assets

+Collapse and takeover

 Run on the bank

-Suddenly, by June and July 2014, Corpbank customers withdrew large amounts of cash in a panic, known as a "run on a bank".
+In June and July 2014, Corpbank customers withdrew large amounts of cash in a panic, known as a "run on a bank".
 At the time, Bulgaria's central bank, Bulgarian National Bank, said runs on Corpbank were part of a "deliberate and systematic attempt to destabilise Bulgaria's banking system" by criminals using emails and texts.
 The messages urged people to withdraw their money from Corpbank and other large banks.
 It wasn't until later that the Bulgarian government blamed Vasilev himself for failure of the bank.

 Typically, rumors that depositors' money is unsafe is how bank runs start.
 In the case of Corpbank, several Bulgarian media outlets ran stories accusing Vasilev of trying to organize the murder of Peevski.
 Prosecutors raided companies affiliated with Corpbank.
 They confiscated financial documents from those companies.
 Ultimately, the attempted murder charge was dropped in court.
 But before that happened, TV stations ran live feeds of the prosecution's raids.
 Over the course of 4 days, over 20 percent of Corpbank's assets were withdrawn in cash by depositors.

 After the bank run, Corpbank was closed for about six months.
-Corpbank customers were unable to access their money because Bulgaria violated the Directive on deposit guarantee schemes, as established by the Court of Justice of the European Union.
-The Bulgarian government did not provide liquidity help to Corporate Commercial Bank while it bailed out First Investment Bank which faced a bank run in the same period.
+Corpbank customers were unable to access their money because Bulgaria violated the Deposit Guarantee Scheme Directive, as established by the Court of Justice of the European Union.
+The Bulgarian government did not provide liquidity to help to Corporate Commercial Bank while it bailed out First Investment Bank which faced a bank run in the same period.
 According to Forbes, "Paying off depositors was therefore impossible.
 But reopening the bank was not an option either, since that would simply re-start the run.
 Therefore, the BNB kept the bank "on ice"."

 In July 2014, Plamen Oresharski's government resigned and President Rosen Plevneliev appointed a caretaker government led by Georgi Bliznashki in August 2014.
 Important decisions regarding the fate of Corporate Commercial Bank and the stability of the banking system were taken at meetings organized by President Plevneliev.
 However, both President Plevneliev and his successor President Rumen Radev refused to make the minutes of these meetings public.
 After numerous claims against the Presidency by journalists and civil activists pursuant to the Law on Access to Public Information, the Bulgarian court forced President Radev to make the minutes public.